 There is ongoing instruction covering a variety of outdoor cooking techniques, including cooking over a fire, with a reflector oven, dutch oven, solar oven, fireless cookers, bean holes, fermentation (sauerkraut, kombucha), baking with sourdough, etc., but ultimately it is up to each individual student to make sure their food needs are met.
 At the beginning of each course we prepare and clean up after meals as a group so that everyone learns our systems for cooking, food storage and dish washing.

 Cooking takes place over an open fire, in a solar oven, or on wood-fired rocket stoves.
 Bringing your own pot with a bail handle (see gear list) and cast iron dutch oven or skillet for personal use is required.
-We have a propane stove available for student use, but we supply a very limited amount of propane for it in order to incentivize using the renewable-fueled rocket stoves.
-Propane is available in town.
-We also encourage people to bring their own propane or backpacking-style stove if they want to cook at their shelter.
+We encourage people to bring their own propane or backpacking-style stove if they want to cook at their shelter or have an easy backup on rainy days.
 No open fires are allowed except in designated locations.

 Food is stored next to the outdoor kitchen in bins and critter-proof containers; we encourage people to bring their own cooler to keep perishables.
 We occasionally have porcupines, raccoons and skunks in camp, and we almost always have squirrels, so we make sure that everything is cleaned up and put away before dark.
 A hard-sided food storage bin is required of each person staying at the field school in order to discourage critters from becoming habituated to human food.